khale/iit-csp544-f23-site/about.md

 delayed requests may be denied.
 Requests made after classes end will be denied.

 ### Regrades
-If you think a test or project has been misgraded, then if the TA graded it, discuss it with the TA first.
-If you still think it's been misgraded, discuss it with me.
+If you think a lab has been misgraded, then if the TA graded it, discuss it with the TA first.
+If you still think it's been misgraded, discuss it with the instructor.
 Regrade requests must be specific: Don't just ask us to regrade an entire problem or assignment.
 Also, you must include your justification for a higher grade: Don't just say you think you deserve more points.
 Regrade requests should be timely, else they may be denied.
 In particular, regrade requests made after classes end will be denied.

 ## Exams
-There will be only a final, comprehensive exam during the last week of classes (not during finals week).
-There will be no midterm.

-### One Page of Notes
-For the final exam, you can bring one 8.5" x 11" or A4 page of notes (both sides; doesn't matter if it's hand-written or printed, etc.) No other notes, no sharing notes, no books; no phones, no calculators or other aids or devices.

-### Makeup Exams
-If you can't make it to an exam because you're sick or have an emergency, it may be possible to get you a makeup exam, but contact me (or have a friend or family member contact the instructor) as soon as you can.
-Overly delayed requests may be denied, so don't wait until you get well / get back into town / start worrying about your Final Grade.
-Requests made after classes end will be denied (so be on top of things, since the only exam for this course is during the final week!)

-Make-up exams are not a guaranteed right, especially if you ask after the exam.
-Barring some urgent reason, you must take tests at the scheduled time (Getting a cheaper airline ticket is not considered to be an urgent reason).

-### No Re-taking Exams
-If during the test, you feel too ill to finish it, stop and come up and talk to me so we can work on rescheduling it — don't turn in the test and then come to me later.
-Similarly, don't turn in the Final if you want a grade of Incomplete.
+There will be no exams for this course.

 ## End-of-Semester Score
 The grade break-down for the semester is as follows:

-- 70%: Labs and reports
+- 90%: Labs and reports
-- 20%: Participation
-- 10%: Final Exam
+- 10%: Attendance and Participation

 All values are scaled to 100 before taking the final sum.

 For internet and India sessions, the grade break-down is:

-- 80%: Labs and reports
+- 100%: Labs and reports
-- 20%: Final Exam

 ## Letter Grade Cutoffs
 - A: 90-100